-During 2017, manufacturing capacity met business demand.
-Production requirements in the immediate future are expected to be met through existing facilities, the installation of new automatic and semi-automatic machine tools, efficiency and productivity improvements, the use of leased space and available subcontract services.
-We are in the planning and design phases for expansion projects in several of our manufacturing and distribution locations to add capacity in the next several years.
+During 2018, manufacturing capacity met business demand.
+Production requirements in the immediate future are expected to be met through existing facilities, planned facility expansions, the installation of new automatic and semi-automatic machine tools, efficiency and productivity improvements, the use of leased space and available subcontract services.
+In 2018, we completed projects to expand manufacturing and office facilities in our Process segment, and construction is in progress to more than double the size of our Contractor segment facility in Rogers, MN and significantly expand our manufacturing facility in Sioux Falls, SD.
+We are in the planning and design phases of additional projects to expand capacity in other manufacturing and distribution locations in 2019 and beyond.
 For more details on our facilities, see Item 2, Properties.